hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 #### Common Uses:

-Stealth Technology: Employed in the construction of stealth ships and vehicles, reducing visibility.
+- Stealth Technology: Employed in the construction of stealth ships and vehicles, reducing visibility.
-Lightweight Frameworks: Utilized in non-essential structural components where weight savings are critical.
+- Lightweight Frameworks: Utilized in non-essential structural components where weight savings are critical.
-Fiber Optics: Perfect for transmitting light signals in advanced communication systems.
+- Fiber Optics: Perfect for transmitting light signals in advanced communication systems.

-### Krython (R) Kree-thon
+### Krython (U) Kree-thon

-Krython is a rare and precious metal renowned for its extreme durability and excellent thermal properties.
+Krython is a rare metal known for its durability and thermal properties.
 It possesses a brilliant blue sheen and is often coated for aesthetic purposes.
-Krython acts as an outstanding conductor of heat and electricity while remaining inert to most corrosive agents, with a vastly lower rusting rate than standard metals; thus, it is highly sought after for high-end applications and advanced technology.
+Krython acts as a good conductor of heat and electricity while remaining inert to most corrosive agents, with a vastly lower rusting rate than standard metals; thus, it is occasionaly sought after for  applications and technology.

 #### Common Uses:

-High-Performance Electronics: Utilized in top-tier circuitry and microprocessors.
+- Electronics: Utilized in circuitry and microprocessors.
-Advanced Heat Exchangers: Employed in systems requiring superior thermal conductivity.
+- Minor Heat Exchangers: Employed in systems requiring minor thermal conductivity.
-Aerospace Components: Used in vehicle structures that encounter extreme temperatures during flight.

 ### Vermithium (R) Ver-mih-thi-um